flaviut/nim-by-example/content/oop_macro.md

 <!--- Thanks to fowl for creating this page, filwit for fixing some oddities -->

 # OOP Macro
-This is the code that we currently must write to use OOP in Nimrod:
+This is the code that we currently must write to use OOP in Nim:

 ```nimrod
 type Animal = ref object of TObject